The science behind why feral cats are safe members of our communities

 The notion that stray cats spread rabies is another empty argument used by advocates of catch and kill programs, says Ackerman.
-The last confirmed cat-to-human transmission of rabies occurred in 1975 and the risk of catching rabies from a feral cat is almost non-existent.
-Statistics from the CDC show that as a source of rabies infections, cats rank way behind wild animals like bats, skunks, and foxes who account for more than 90% of reported cases of the disease.4
+The last confirmed cat-to-human transmission of rabies occurred in 1975.
+The risk of catching rabies from a feral cat is almost non-existent.
+Statistics from the CDC show that as a source of rabies infections, cats rank way behind wild animals like bats, skunks, and foxes who account for more than 90 percent of reported cases of the disease.4

-Cash says that since Atlantic City began its TNR program, he hasn’t had a single complaint about feral cat bites or scratches.
+Since Atlantic City, New Jersey began its TNR program in 2001, the city hasn’t had a single complaint about feral cat bites or scratches.
 Learn more about why feral cats do not spread rabies.

 Removing cats does not halt the spread of flea-borne typhus, because cats don’t spread the disease—the fleas themselves do.
 Cats are merely a host for fleas and if the cats are eliminated, the fleas simply find another host like squirrels and raccoons.
 “Fleas are very versatile.
 They live on cats, dogs, opossums, rats, and mice,” Ackerman says.

-For this reason, public health officials in Texas, where flea-borne typhus is endemic, have focused their efforts on controlling fleas, rather than their hosts.
+For this reason, public health officials in Texas, where flea-borne typhus is endemic, have focused their efforts on controlling fleas rather than their hosts.
 Outbreaks are rarely traced to cats.
-In 2008, the CDC and Texas health authorities examining a cluster of flea-borne typhus in Austin found the Rickettsia bacteria in only 18% of cats, as compared to 44% of dogs and 71% of opossums, near the homes of people infected with the disease.8
+In 2008, the CDC and Texas health authorities examining a cluster of flea-borne typhus in Austin found the Rickettsia bacteria in only 18 percent of cats, as compared to 44 percent of dogs and 71 percent of opossums, near the homes of people infected with the disease.8

-Catch and kill advocates sometimes argue for killing feral cats because they can transmit toxoplasmosis, a parasitic disease that spreads via Toxoplasma oocysts shed in the feces of an infected animal.
+Catch and kill advocates argue that feral cats transmit toxoplasmosis, a parasitic disease that spreads via Toxoplasma oocysts shed in the feces of an infected animal.
 But studies show that the overwhelming majority of toxoplasmosis cases actually result from eating undercooked meat.
 According to CDC statistics, toxoplasmosis is the third leading cause of food-borne illness-related death in the U.S.9

 It’s rare for anyone to catch toxoplasmosis from a household pet (cats are not the only carriers; dogs, birds, and other mammals can also carry the parasite), let alone a feral cat with whom they have no contact.
 Even if a cat is infected with Toxoplasma, it typically only sheds the disease-spreading oocysts for a few weeks.
 To catch an infection, a person would need to have direct contact with these infected feces.
 Most people go out of their way to avoid touching the contents of their pet cat’s litter box, and they’re even less likely to touch feral cat feces.
 In other words, even if a feral cat leaves feces in your garden, you would need to touch it and then somehow ingest the feces to get toxoplasmosis.

-Maybe the best proof that feral cats pose no health risk to people is that feral cat caregivers are healthy.
+Maybe the best proof that feral cats are not a health risk is that feral cat caregivers are healthy.
 “If feral cats transmitted disease to humans,” says Ackerman, “colony caregivers, who spend more time around feral cats than most people, would experience a heightened rate of disease, and this simply isn’t the case.”
 None of the many caregivers she’s interviewed have ever reported becoming sick from their work with feral cats.
 No study has ever shown that colony caregivers have any increased risk of disease, despite their regular contact with feral colonies.

-Trap-Neuter-Return programs help to stabilize feral cat populations, and the vaccination component ensures that cats are protected against disease.
-These programs also allow cat caregivers and public health officials to monitor the health of cats in the community and ensure that they’re immunized—and that “protects the health of cats and humans alike,” says Cash.
+Trap-Neuter-Return programs stabilize feral cat populations, and the vaccination component ensures that cats are protected against disease.
+These programs also allow cat caregivers and public health officials to monitor the health of cats and ensure that they’re immunized—and that “protects the health of cats and humans alike,” says Cash.

 “TNR is good public health policy,” says Cash.
-Atlantic City has been collaborating with Alley Cat Allies for the past ten years to manage feral cat colonies under the city’s famous boardwalk.
+Atlantic City has been collaborating with Alley Cat Allies since 2001 to manage feral cat colonies under the city’s famous boardwalk.
 The TNR program that Atlantic City developed with Alley Cat Allies has never posed any health problems to the community, says Cash.

 “Before our relationship with Alley Cat Allies, I was getting numerous complaints about feral cats,” he said.
-But since Alley Cat Allies began managing these colonies with TNR, the problems have ceased entirely, he says.
+But since Alley Cat Allies began managing these colonies with TNR, the problems have ceased entirely.
 “The [cat] population that’s here is much healthier,” says Cash.
 “They’re coexisting with people very well now.
 Most people don’t even know the cats are there.”